Should you sell your diesel car?

 For many years, diesel vehicles were promoted by the UK Government as being more efficient for long journeys – and better for the environment as the MPG is usually far superior with diesel cars.

-As a result, diesel sales grew and now account for almost half of all new cars registered in the UK every year.
+As a result, diesel sales grew to the point where they accounted for almost half of all new cars registered in the UK every year.

-So whether you’re looking to sell a diesel car, or even exploring leasing a new petrol one, our guide should help you make the right decision.
+So, if you’re considering selling a diesel car our guide should help you make the right decision.

 When a diesel car makes sense: